Management of multiple sclerosis: Relapsing-remitting MS

 The relative effectiveness of different treatments is unclear, as most have only been compared to placebo or a small number of other therapies.
 Direct comparisons of interferons and glatiramer acetate indicate similar effects or only small differences in effects on relapse rate, disease progression and magnetic resonance imaging measures.
-Alemtuzumab, natalizumab, and fingolimod may be more effective than other drugs in reducing relapses over the short term in people with RRMS.
+There is high confidence that natalizumab, cladribine, or alemtuzumab are decreasing relapses over a period of two years for people with RRMS.
 Natalizumab and interferon beta-1a (Rebif) may reduce relapses compared to both placebo and interferon beta-1a (Avonex) while Interferon beta-1b (Betaseron), glatiramer acetate, and mitoxantrone may also prevent relapses.
-Evidence on relative effectiveness in reducing disability progression is unclear.
+Evidence on relative effectiveness in reducing disability progression is unclear.There is moderate confidence that a two-year treatment with natalizumab slows disability progression for people with RRMS.
 All medications are associated with adverse effects that may influence their risk to benefit profiles.

 While more studies of the long-term effects of the drugs are needed, specially for the newest treatments, existing data on the effects of interferons and glatiramer acetate indicate that early-initiated long-term therapy is safe and it is related to better outcomes.

 Oral contraceptive pills have contradictory results from different studies regarding any effect of decreasing relapse rate in women with multiple sclerosis.
 Certain medications for MS symptoms, such as carbamazepine (used to treat spasms and pain) and modafinil (used to treat fatigue) can make oral contraceptive pills less effective.